lfons/github-demo/README.md

 # github-demo
-A simple demo repository to show the basic demo work flow.
+A simple demo repository to show the basic Git work flow.